Posted on 2 September 2024

 1. Identify Discrepancies

 During bank reconciliation, you compare the cash balance on the company's records to the bank statement.
-Any discrepancies must be identified, such as outstanding cheques, deposits in transit, bank fees, interest income, or recording errors.
+Any discrepancies must be identified, such as outstanding cheques, deposits in transit, bank fees, interest income, or recording errors like transposition errors.

 2. Determine the Necessary Adjustments